Valery Tsepkalo: Criminal prosecution

+Exile

 On 24 July 2020, Tsepkalo left for Moscow, fearing that he would be jailed and the children would be taken away from the family.
 Tsepkalo explained that the prosecutors visited his kids' school and initiated the procedures to deprive Veronika of her maternity rights.
 The authorities rejected these accusations.
 Knowing that the children could be used as a crackdown tool, Tsepkalo took them away from the country.
 During the investigations, the security forces detained and questioned Veronika and Tsepkalo's sister-in-law.
 The latter was detained at a parking lot by plain-clothes officers and for some time the relatives could not find or contact her.

 Tsepkalo believed there were no reasons to extradite him from Russia but assured the readiness to come back to Belarus if the political situation heats up.
 For some time he made it a priority to give press conferences exposing the events in Belarus.
 He also wrote an open letter to more than 30 world leaders, including Donald Trump, Angela Merkel and Vladimir Putin, with a plea to help Belarus conduct honest elections.

 On 2 August 2020, Tsepkalo moved to Kyiv, in a week followed by his wife.
 Her departure was urged by the detaining of Maria Kolesnikova, who was taken by mistake instead of Tsepkalo.
-Veronika Tsepkalo continued her political activity, she recorded a video statement with a claim to acknowledge Svetlana Tikhanovskaya an elected president and to stop ‘the mayhem of violence’.
+Veronika Tsepkalo continued her political activity, she recorded a video statement with a claim to acknowledge Svetlana Tikhanovskaya an elected president and to stop 'the mayhem of violence'.
 To pursue these goals, on 11 August 2020 Tsepkalo announced the establishment of the 'National Salvation Committee'.

 On 15 August 2020, a criminal case was brought against Tsepkalo, in Russia and Belarus a warrant was issued for his arrest.
 Tsepkalo called the case against him politically motivated and not supported by evidence.
 On the next day, Tsepkalo announced his plans to move to Poland and meet some influential politicians.
 He also announced the establishment of the 'National Salvation Committee' to unite people against Lukashenko's seizure of power.
 On her way to Kyiv, Veronika Tsepkalo was detained by border guards and kept for three hours; the situation was perceived as a political crackdown.
 The reunited family came to Warsaw on 18 August.

 In October 2020, Tsepkalo and his family moved to Riga, Latvia.
 Since August 2021 the family has lived in Greece.